Kordam/Rapid.dart/README.md

 ## Features
+ - World class, as a container
+ - Body to abstract colling geometry
  - KdTree for spacial subdivision
  - ObbTree provides a tight fit of a 3D object
+ - ObbCollider represent a collision area, using Obbtree

+## Missing features

 ## Getting started